NationalSecurityAgency/datawave/services/README.md

 java -jar authorization-service/target/authorization-service*-exec.jar --spring.profiles.active=dev,nomessaging,mock
 ```

 Note that the authorization service is configured for two-way authentication, and the PKI materials located [here](spring-boot-starter-datawave/src/main/resources) are used by default (password for all: *ChangeIt*).
 For example, to access the authorization service endpoints below, simply import either the **testUser.p12** or **testServer.p12** client cert into your browser or preferred HTTP client.
+The default PKI configuration is provided for testing purposes only and is not intended for production use.

 Once all services are running, you should be able to hit some of the
 following URLs:
 * `https://localhost:8643/authorization/v1/authorize` will return a JWT corresponding
-  to your user.
+  to your user
 * `https://localhost:8643/authorization/v1/whoami` will return a JSON-encoded version
   of the DatawaveUser corresponding to your client certificate
 * `https://localhost:8643/authorization/swagger-ui.html` shows Swagger documentation